China–Nepal relations: Diplomatic relations and Nepalese neutrality

-Nepal was historically influenced by India, including the period 1842 to 1945, when its international relations were under Indo-British control.
-As the strength of the People's Republic of China grew, Nepal developed greater room for diplomatic maneuver.
+Nepal's Diplomatic relations with China has a long history.
+One of the famous and most talked about result of such diplomacy is the introduction of pagoda architecture to China by Nepal.
+In 1260 CE during the Yuan dynasty, Nepalese craftsmen Araniko, on the decree of Emperor Kublai Khan, traveled to Shangdu and built the a stupa better known as White Dagoba in Beijing, which was the largest structure in Beijing at that time.
+This Stupa built on pagoda architecture was a milestone for the introduction of the architecture.
+The other result is the introduction of Spinach to China.
+It is said that Spinach was introduced to China via Nepal.
+Spinach seeds were first gifted by Narendra Dev, a king of Licchavi Dynasty of Nepal to Emperor Taizong of Tang.

-However, the 1950 military occupation of Tibet by the People's Liberation Army raised significant concerns of security and territorial integrity in Nepal, drawing Nepal into a close relationship with extensive economic and military ties with Republic of India.
+Nepal was historically influenced by India, including the period 1842 to 1945.
+As the strength of the People's Republic of China grew, Nepal developed greater room for diplomatic maneuver.However, the 1950 military occupation of Tibet by the People's Liberation Army raised significant concerns of security and territorial integrity in Nepal, drawing Nepal into a close relationship with extensive economic and military ties with Republic of India.
 China ordered restrictions on the entry of Nepalese pilgrims and contacts with Tibet.
 The 1950 Indo-Nepal Treaty of Peace and Friendship that had established a close Indo-Nepalese relationship on commerce, and foreign relations, was increasingly resented in Nepal, which began seeing it as an encroachment of its sovereignty and an unwelcome extension of Indian influence; the deployment of an Indian military mission in Nepal in the 1950s and unabated migration of millions of bihari Indians into Nepal's Terai region increased these concerns.

 In 1955, Nepal restored diplomatic relations with the People's Republic of China and exchanged resident ambassadors by 1960.
 In 1956, both nations signed a new treaty terminating the Treaty of Thapathali of 1856 and Nepal recognized Tibet as a part of China.
 In 1960, Nepal and China signed a boundary settlement agreement and a separate 'Sino-Nepal Treaty of Peace and Friendship'.
 Nepal also began supporting the change of China's seat in the United Nations.
-In 1961, Nepal and China agreed to build an all-weather road connecting the Nepalese capital Kathmandu with Tibet.

-In December 1960, Nepali King Mahendra executed a coup and dismissed the parliamentary government of Nepal.
+In December 1960, Nepalese King Mahendra executed a coup and dismissed the parliamentary government of Nepal.
 India supported the deposed parliamentary government, and blockaded Nepal in fall 1962.
 Soon afterwards, the Sino-Indian war broke out, and Indian losses to China made it unwilling to risk further confrontation with Nepal; India lifted the blockade.

 From the early 1960s until 1973, the United States Central Intelligence Agency trained and financed Tibetan guerillas operating in opposition to China from two districts in Nepal.
 The United States ended its support for these guerillas following the 1972 visit by Richard Nixon to China, and Nepal under King Birendra suppressed the guerillas.